» Resource Discovery

 To discover resources in your compartment, the terraform-oci-provider will need authentication information about the user, tenancy, and region with which to discover the resources.
 It is recommended to specify a user that has access to inspect and read the resources to discover.

-In the absence of a configuration file, the authentication information can also be specified using the following environment variables:
+The authentication information can be specified using the following environment variables:

 export TF_VAR_tenancy_ocid=<value> export TF_VAR_user_ocid=<value> export TF_VAR_fingerprint=<value> export TF_VAR_private_key_path=<path to your private key> export TF_VAR_region=<region of the resources, e.g. "us-phoenix-1">